-When I first saw the extensiveness of the anatomy (in other words, what goes on inside the horse’s hoof) I was totally blown away.
+When I first saw the extensiveness of the anatomy (in other words, what goes on inside the horse’s foot and how it affects the outside of the hoof) I was totally blown away.

 It was only when Pepper came around and I had to start trimming his feet myself, that I started realizing there is so much more going on in those four blocks the horse depends on for his full existence.
-Whether it is to walk to food and water or to go in flight from a predator, if there aren’t good feet under the horse, it is dead…no food, no water, eaten.
+Whether it is to walk to food and water or to go in flight from a predator in the wild (or the BLM!), if there aren’t good feet under the horse, it is dead…no food, no water, eaten.

 In today’s life, of course, we can make the argument that the horse stands in a stall, is brought food and water and has no predators lurking around.
 Well, maybe herein lies a much bigger problem, but more about that later.